Thursday, June 21, 2012

 Replies

-If there were a completely laissez-faire economy somewhere in the world, *someone* would have to enforce contracts between private sector entities.
+1. If there were a completely laissez-faire economy somewhere in the world, *someone* would have to enforce contracts between private sector entities.
 (A "contract" could be as small as a customer/vendor relationship at the grocery store.)
 So the question is: Who enforces them?
-In the case of this Honduran initiative, the independent libertarian microstate would have quasi-autonomy, but the Honduran government would ultimately have the power of the gun.
-I don't see how the plan could work out any other way, outside of Honduras conceding total autonomy.
-But that's not going to happen.
+In the case of this Honduran initiative, the independent libertarian microstate would have quasi-autonomy, but the Honduran government would ultimately have the power of enforcement.

 Delete